iomesh/docs/docs/volume-operations/volume-operations.md

 ### Creating PV

-(创建 PV 的逻辑）To create a PV, you should first create a PVC.
-When a PVC is created, PV will be created accordingly request specific size and access modes
+To create a PV, you should first create a PVC.
+Once done, IOMesh will sense the creation of this PVC and automatically create a new PV based on the `spec` in it, binding them together.
+Then the pair of PV and PVC will be ready to use.

 **Prerequisite**